NVIDIA/NeMo/docs/source/core/core.rst

 Optimizer Params
 ~~~~~~~~~~~~~~~~

-Optimizers params can vary between optimizers but the ``lr`` param is required for all optimizers.
+Optimizer params can vary between optimizers but the ``lr`` param is required for all optimizers.
+To see the available params for an
-To see the available params for an optimizer we can look at its corresponding dataclass.
+optimizer, we can look at its corresponding dataclass.

 .. code-block:: python